Lower Bright Angel Trail:

 Overview

-The Bright Angel Trail begins near the Bright Angel Lodge on the South Rim and descends some 3,000 feet over 4.6 miles to Indian Garden.
+The Bright Angel (BA) Trail begins near the Bright Angel Lodge on the South Rim and descends some 3,000 feet over 4.6 miles to Havasupai Garden (IG).
 The trail is open and airy, with many grand views over the cliffs and out into the Grand Canyon.
-For details of the upper section of the trail, see the upper Bright Angel Trail description.
+For details of the upper section of the trail, see Upper Bright Angel Trail.

-From Indian Garden, the trail follows Garden Creek until it pours over a cliff, then turns and winds down the Devil's Corkscrew through the Vishnu Schist to the bottom of Pipe Canyon.
-Pipe Creek is followed to the Colorado River, which is followed upstream to a bridge across the river to the mouth of Bright Angel Creek.
-Phantom Ranch and Bright Angel Campground are a short ways up the creek, about 9.5 miles below the rim.
+From IG, the BA Trail follows Garden Creek until the creek pours over a cliff, then the trail turns and winds down the Devil's Corkscrew through the Vishnu Schist to the bottom of Pipe Canyon.
+Pipe Creek is followed to the Colorado River, which is then followed upstream to a bridge across the river and to the mouth of Bright Angel Creek.
+Phantom Ranch and BA Campground are a short way up the creek, about 9.6 miles below the rim via this route.

 Link to map.